Timothy-Poole/PARALLEL_PROJECT/README.md

 Lastly and most impactful of all is the CompareAllBacteria function.
 After an array of pointers to Bacteria is created, there are 2 major flow control areas that greatly affect the execution time of the program.
-The first is a basic for loop that executes "number_bacteria" times, which is 41, and each time most noticeably declares a new Bacteria each time.
-This is significant as the bacteria class contains many data dependencies and numerous flow control statements such as while loops and for loops which may account for a large percentage of the programs execution time.
+The first is a basic for loop that executes "number_bacteria" times, which is 41, and each time most noticeably declares a new Bacteria.
+This is significant as the bacteria class contains many data dependencies and numerous flow control statements such as while and for loops which may account for a large percentage of the programs execution time.

 Furthermore, the second major part of the CompareAllBacteria function is the double or nested triangle for loop which executes approximately number_bacteria<sup>2</sup> / 2 times and runs the CompareBacteria function every iteration.

 CompareBacteria itself also contains numerous data dependencies and greatly increase the execution time of the program.
+Admittedly I struggled to analyse the data dependencies beyong the overall view of CompareAllBacteria.
+In the data dependency diagram for CompareAllBacteria I have generally assigned an equal weighting to all operations that take place inside the for loops however realisticaly Declaring a new Bacteria and CompareBacteria should have been weighted far more.

+Immediately both major parts of CompareAllBacteria stand out as prime candidates for parallelisation, specifically because they contain computantionally intensive functions and iterate over them many times.

 ---
 ## CHALLENGES